hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 **Encouraging creation and use of shared Knowledge Organization Systems across applications**
 <br />
 In the German OER context it is a recurring theme that people are wishing everybody would use the same controlled vocabularies so that data exchange and aggregation required less mapping.
-With a Skohub infrastructure in place, there are big additional incentives on going forward in this direction.
+With a SkoHub infrastructure in place, there are big additional incentives on going forward in this direction.

 **Incentive for content producers to add machine-readable descriptions**
 <br />
 When subject indexing becomes tantamount with notifying interested parties to their resources, this means a huge incentive for content producers to describe their resources with structured data doing subject indexing.

-# Skohub scope
+# SkoHub scope

-The Skohub project has four deliverables.
-While working on the backend infrastructure for receiving and pushing notifications (skohub-pubsub), we also want to provide people with means to publish a controlled vocabulary along with inbox (skohub-ssg), to link to a subject and send a notification (skohub-editor) and to subscribe to notifications in the browser (skohub-deck).
+The SkoHub project has four deliverables.
+While working on the backend infrastructure for receiving and pushing notifications (skohub-pubsub), we also want to provide people with means to publish a controlled vocabulary along with inboxes (skohub-ssg), to link to subjects and send notifications (skohub-editor) and to subscribe to notifications in the browser (skohub-deck).

 **skohub-pubsub: Inboxes and subscriptions**
 <br />
 Code: [https://github.com/hbz/skohub-pubsub](https://github.com/hbz/skohub-pubsub)
 <br />
-This part provides the Skohub core infrastructure, setting up basic inboxes for subjects plus the ability of subscribing to push subscriptions for each new notification.
+This part provides the SkoHub core infrastructure, setting up basic inboxes for subjects plus the ability of subscribing to push subscriptions for each new notification.

 **skohub-ssg: Static site generator for Simple Knowledge Organization Systems**
 <br />
 Code: [https://github.com/hbz/skohub-ssg](https://github.com/hbz/skohub-ssg)
 <br />
-This part of the project covers the need to easily publish a controlled vocabulary as SKOS file, with a basic lookup API and a nice HTML view including links to an inbox for each subject.
+This part of the project covers the need to easily publish a controlled vocabulary as a SKOS file, with a basic lookup API and a nice HTML view including links to an inbox for each subject.

 **skohub-editor: Describing & linking learning resources, sending notifications**
 <br />
 Code: [https://github.com/hbz/skohub-editor](https://github.com/hbz/skohub-editor)
 <br />
-The editor runs in the browser and enables ergonomic structured description of an educational resource.
+The editor will run in the browser and enable ergonomic structured description of educational resources.
 It includes validation of the entered content for each field and lookup of controlled values via the API provided by skohub-ssg.

 **skohub-deck: Browser-based subscription to subjects**
 <br />
 Code: [https://github.com/hbz/skohub-deck](https://github.com/hbz/skohub-deck)
 <br />
-The Skohub deck is a proof of concept that the technologies developed actually work.
+The SkoHub deck is a proof of concept to show that the technologies developed actually work.
 It enables people to subscribe to notifications for specific subjects in the browser.
 The incoming notifications will be shown in a Tweetdeck-like interface.

 # Outlook

-The project will latest be completed by end of 2019.
-We intend to give updates about the process during the way.
+The project will be completed by end of 2019 at the latest.
+We intend to provide updates about the process during the way.
 Next up, we will explain the technical architecture in more detail, expanding on our use of social web protocols.
-Furthermore, we will give updates on the development status of the project.
+Furthermore, we will provide updates on the development status of the project.

 ----

-\*<small> Note, that while Skohub has clear similarities with the "Information-Sharing Pipeline" envisioned in Ilik and Koster 2019 regarding the use of social web protocols on authority data, there is also a fundamental difference: While Ilik and Koster are talking about sharing updates *of* authority entries themselves (e.g. receiving updates for a person profile to be considered for inclusion in one's own authority file), Skohub is about sending notifications *to* an entry in an authority file or other controlled vocabulary.</small>
+\*<small> Note that while SkoHub has clear similarities with the "Information-Sharing Pipeline" envisioned in Ilik and Koster 2019 regarding the use of social web protocols on authority data, there is also a fundamental difference: While Ilik and Koster are talking about sharing updates *of* authority entries themselves (e.g. receiving updates for a person profile to be considered for inclusion in one's own authority file), SkoHub is about sending notifications *to* an entry in an authority file or other controlled vocabulary.</small>

 # References